Suggested links

 In addition to VA benefits, MesotheliomaHope.com can connect veterans with world-renowned physicians and nurses on staff that can answer any of your treatment questions.
 We encourage veterans to call and find out how we can help them.

-Many U.S. Army veterans with mesothelioma and their family members were directly exposed to asbestos in barracks, but secondhand exposure also played a role in making people sick.
+Many U.S. Army veterans with mesothelioma and their family members were directly exposed to asbestos in barracks, but secondary exposure also played a role in making people sick.

-VA Benefits for Veterans Exposed to Asbestos in Army Barracks
+VA Benefits and Compensation for Veterans Exposed to Asbestos in Army Barracks

 Americans brave enough to serve their country should not have to face debilitating diseases like mesothelioma on their own.
-Fortunately, the U.S. Department of Veterans Affairs (VA) offers veterans benefits for those who developed a service-related illness from asbestos exposure.
+Fortunately, veterans who developed mesothelioma after serving on Army bases can access many VA benefits.

 Army veterans with mesothelioma may be eligible for the following VA benefits: